christian-spada/christian-spada/README.md

 Currently learning: Typescript

-Dedicated musician, find me making music when I'm not coding.
+Dedicated musician, find me playing guitar/piano/drums when I'm not coding :)

 #### [LinkedIn](https://www.linkedin.com/in/christian-s-82a24a23b/)